timvieira/blog/content/sampling-without-replacement.md

 **Properties**:

- - Satisfies our task criteria: it is both unbiased and sparse (i.e., under the evaluation budget).
+ - It satisfies our task criteria: it is both unbiased and sparse (i.e., under the evaluation budget).

- - The procedure works as a reservoir sampling scheme, since the keys and threshold can be computed as we run and stopped at any time, in principle.
+ - Can be modified slightly to support streaming $x_i$, since the keys and threshold can be computed as we run, which means it can be stopped at any time, in principle.

  - Priority sampling is a near-optimal $m$-sparse estimator for subset sums [(Szegedy, 2005)](https://www.cs.rutgers.edu/~szegedy/PUBLICATIONS/full1.pdf),